-Honor the fallen
+Honor the Fallen

 Before I start into the explanations of how situational awareness can be impacted through insane behaviors, I want to make sure all readers know I am not criticizing those who have died in the act of firefighting.
-Rather, and much to the contrary, I am going to attempt to explain the neuroscience of decision making and how situational awareness can be eroded by certain factors.
+Rather, and much to the contrary, I am going to attempt to explain the neuroscience of decision-making and how situational awareness can be eroded by certain factors.
 Neither the fallen, nor those who worked beside them or supervised them during the event lost their situational awareness on purpose (emphasis added).

 Trained to Fail

-Remember to repeat
+Remember to Repeat

-We’ve all heard the cliche “Practice makes perfect.”
-Stated another way, “Practices Produces Perfection.”
+We’ve all heard the cliché: “Practice makes perfect.”
+Stated another way: “Practice produces perfection.”
 This may be one of the biggest fallacies we have to get over in order to reduce our potential of training to fail.
-More accurately stated, “Practice Produces Permanent Performance.”
-And perhaps even more accurately stated: “Perfect Practice Produces Perfect Performance.”
-And perhaps most accurately stated: “Perfect Practice Performed In Repetition Over Long Periods Of Time Promises Perfect Performance.”
-While most accurate, I humbly apologize for the phrase is not an alliteration (a phrase where all the words start with the same letter).
+More accurately stated: “Practice produces permanent performance.”
+And perhaps even more accurately stated: “Perfect practice produces perfect performance.”
+And the most accurately stated: “Perfect practice performed in repetition over long periods of time promises perfect performance.”
+While most accurate, I humbly apologize as the phrase is not an alliteration (a phrase where all the words start with the same letter).

 Training, performed in repetition, creates habits.
-Those habits reside in the brain as “scripts.”
+Habits reside in the brain as “scripts.”
 Think of scripts as small snip-its of code that exist in your brain that produce automatic responses – no conscious effort required.
 Scripts can be very helpful and the habit-based performance they evoke can be lifesaving.
-Without scripts – more formally called schema – we would have likely been extinct as a species long ago for our ancestors would have spent way too much time trying to assess the meaning of an attacking saber-toothed tiger instead of evoking the automatic script that evoked the reaction to kill the threat or run from it.
+Without scripts – more formally called schema – we would have likely been extinct as a species long ago, for our ancestors would have spent way too much time trying to assess the meaning of an attacking saber-toothed tiger instead of evoking the automatic script that evoked the reaction to kill the threat or run from it.

-The danger of a single script
+The Danger of a Single Script

 Unfortunately, many firefighters are trained to a single script and only taught one tactic – ATTACK!
 This makes sense.
 We are fire FIGHTERS… not fire RETREATERS.
 We don’t run away from the dangers of fire.
 In fact, when we go through our training, most instructors spend all their time on the drill ground teaching firefighters how to FIGHT – how to be aggressive – how to kill the fire!
-Nothing wrong with that unless, of course, the fire is bigger and stronger than the firefighter(s) are.
+Nothing wrong with that unless, of course, the fire is bigger and stronger than the firefighter(s).
 Under those circumstances the fire will be the killer.

 Situational awareness is developed from a process of gathering information and then processing that information into understanding (NOTE: There can be a huge gap between gathering information and understanding the information gathered).
 Situational awareness is enhanced from the completion of a proper size-up that includes walking all the way around the structure (referred to as a 360-degree size-up) to gather the information that forms situational awareness.